bvanhai/dotfiles/README.md

 ## Requirements

 Here is the list of relevant packages/programs that I use.
-You don't need to install everything below, just choose what you want and then select which dotfile to be symlinked in the `config` file.
+You don't need to install everything below, just choose what you want and then select which dotfiles to be symlinked in the `config` file.

 ### General
 * `bspwm`                  (window manager)